ludwigwinkler/ludwigwinkler.github.io/otherblog/_posts/2022-01-06-offshorefinance.md

 ## Globalized Finance

-from 1950 to 1975 unusual long prosperity (Glorieux Trenteuse in France) despite high tax rate 4 to 4.6% TI p77
+from 1950 to 1975 unusual long prosperity 4 to 4.6% (Glorieux Trenteuse in France) despite high tax rate TI77

 2006 lower hourly wage of worker after inflation than 1970